puppetlabs/bolt/docs/_lab/10-deploying-an-application/index.md

 By default these messages are logged at the `notice` level and can make it hard to see the more useful `notice` messages that the plan logs directly.
-To make the automatic messages log at `info` instead so they won't appear on the terminal with the `--verbose` flag the plan wraps the loop in a `without_default_logging` block.
+To make the automatic messages log at `info` instead so they won't appear on the terminal without the `--verbose` flag the plan wraps the loop in a `without_default_logging` block.
 All code executed inside a `without_default_logging` block including in functions or subplans will log actions at `info` instead of `notice`.